Speed Is a Classic

 7. Keanu Reeves is still making action films.

 The John Wick movies truly are fantastic.
 I even liked the sequel better than the original!
-The energy to these films remind me of Speed in a way, the just constant suspense and action that never lets up.
+The energy to these films reminds me of Speed in a way, the just constant suspense and action that never lets up.

 8. Keanu Reeves is open to third films in a franchise.

 Not only is John 3 coming out in May but he has also announced the official start date of Bill & Ted 3, which is to be released sometime in 2020.
 He also, of course, made two sequels to The Matrix.
-He’s clearly open to being in a third film of a beloved franchise.
+He’s clearly open to being in the third film of a beloved franchise.
 Why not Speed 3?

 Who wouldn’t of course?
 I’ve read that there really wasn’t much of a script when the sequel began shooting in 1996.
 But he says he loves working with Sandra, and he wasn’t necessarily against doing another Speed.
 What if someone could come up with a premise that was original and exciting?
 I’d bet he’d at least consider it!